connectrpc/connect-query-es/README.md

 }) => {
   mutationFn: (
     input: PartialMessage<I>,
-    context?: QueryFunctionContext<ConnectQueryKey<I>>,
+    context?: QueryFunctionContext<ConnectQueryKey<I>>
   ) => Promise<O>;
   onError?: (error: ConnectError) => void;
 };
 ```

 `createUseMutationOptions` is intended to be used with TanStack's [`useMutation`](https://tanstack.com/query/v4/docs/react/reference/useMutation) hook.
-The difference is that `createUseMutationOptions` is not a hook and doesn't read from `TransportProvider` for it's transport.
+The difference is that `createUseMutationOptions` is not a hook and doesn't read from `TransportProvider` for its transport.

 ### `UnaryFunctions.createUseInfiniteQueryOptions`